Zero6992/chatGPT-discord-bot/README.md

 subscription access is disabled.
 Use official API backends for shared services.

-Start with [config.account.example.toml](config.account.example.toml) and follow the [CLI setup guide](docs/cli.md) to provision pinned images, a dedicated rootless Docker daemon, systemd/cgroup v2 resource controls, seccomp and restricted egress.
+Start with [config.account.example.toml](config.account.example.toml) and follow the [CLI setup guide](docs/cli.md) to provision pinned images and restricted egress.
+Choose a dedicated rootless Docker daemon, or explicit Docker Desktop mode for a personal bot.
+Both require resource controls and seccomp; Desktop mode uses a reviewed, hash-pinned profile and probes the effective container controls.
 The bot refuses CLI execution when required isolation is unavailable.

 Once the runtime is ready, the owner can initiate Codex or Grok device login: